AdityaTheDev/CalculatorUsingNodejs/README.md

 then to activate the server type node server.js i in cmd or in any shell

 That's it the website will run on your local live server.
-Type this URL http://127.0.0.1:3000/ to run
+Type this URL in browser http://127.0.0.1:3000/ to run